harrietrc/loadimpact-docs/CONTRIBUTING.md

 "Suggest an edit" at the bottom of the specific document.
 You will be able to make your change and submit an edit directly in GitHub.

-Please be sure to refer to our Style Guide and Document Templates.